 Hypnotherapy can be variously described as "a talking therapy" or as a form of psychotherapy or, alternatively, as a psychological intervention.

-But whichever description you choose, it is a therapeutic technique which uses the hypnotic state to (1) identify the causes or origins of personal problems (2) provides means of reducing or overcoming the problem or problems.
+But whichever description you choose, it is a therapeutic technique which uses the hypnotic state to (1) identify the causes or origins of personal problems or unwanted habits then (2) provides means of reducing or overcoming the problem or problems.

 In broad terms, this is achieved by the therapist helping the client to enter a hypnotic state, often by means of progressive relaxation.
 The therapist induces this state by using the voice, with different suggestions, to gently lead the client into relaxation.